 Now, this resource went viral in the news a few year ago, with medical experts stating that the uterus does not change in size during menstruation.
+Megan has sent me the link to the scientific evidence on which she bases these models.
 Regardless of their accuracy (or not), they are a useful sex education teaching material for teaching adults and tweens about menstruation and their internal anatomy.
 The set pictured are the ovulating and menstruation set.

 You can buy the Wombs of Wisdom directly from the creator.

 The Wombs of Wool by Wendy Caesar are a beautiful felt model of the female reproductive organs ie uterus, fallopian tubes, ovaries, and vagina with an egg (pearl on thread).
 It is a great sex education teaching aid that you could use for teaching about the menstrual cycle, ovulation, menstruation, conception and more.